My story 12. Mentors - Oxford University - Alan Jubb (RIP)

 Mentorship is a relationship in which a more experienced or more knowledgeable person helps to guide a less experienced or less knowledgeable person.
 The mentor may be older or younger than the person being mentored, but they must have a certain area of expertise.
 It is a learning and development partnership between someone with vast experience and someone who wants to learn.
 Interaction with an expert may also be necessary to gain proficiency with cultural tools.
 Mentorship experience and relationship structure affect the "amount of psychosocial support, career guidance, role modeling and communication that occurs in the mentoring relationships in which the protégés and mentors engaged".
 [Wikipedia]

-After my England under 15, rugby and athletics exploits, the following season was a bit flat in comparison.
-Until, Normanton Grammar school entered a team in the prestigious, if you attend an elite private or posh grammar, sports school, Oxford under 16, seven-aside tournament, the final at Iffley Road sports grounds, where Roger Banister made history …
+Alan was also clever entered a team in the prestigious -if you attend an elite private school,- Oxford under 16, seven-aside tournament, the final at Iffley Road sports grounds, where Roger Banister made history by running the worlds first sub four-minute mile on May 6th 1954.

 Sevens ( seven-aside rugby) was a new game to me, Alan Jubb, a new coach, as the junior teams had other masters, he seemed very stern and focused.
 We practiced with the first team who, captained by a lad from Featherstone - Steve Trigg- had just won the coveted National Schoolboy 7's at under 19 level, at Roehampton, London, home of Roslyn Park RFC (and home of my first date with Kerry, bonfire night, six years later but also for later).
 We spent hours, passing the ball to the right, running backwards after passing the ball, then passing the ball to the left.
 We did loop-de-loops, pass, run to the end of the line, catch-pass-run-again, ad infinitum.
 Being captain, I thought it wise to enquire as to sirs, ‘Jubby’ as everyone else called him, motives in this ‘keep ball moving and keep possession boredom’ exercise we keep performing.
 He replied, “Neil Fox and Wakefield Trinity won everything using it, so let’s give it a go”.
 I thought about what he was saying, Wakefield Trinity also had an incredibly wide pitch, unlike my home team, Featherstone Rovers, who’s pitch was often likened to a postage stamp, very apt being in Post Office Road.
 After another totally exhausting session of loop-de-loop I summoned enough courage to say to Jubby, ‘Sir, are you saying you want us to play Rugby league, on the elite sports grounds of Oxford University whilst conforming to the rules of Rugby Union, and, as there are only seven of us on the pitch, we can play a wide game.
 In other words, when we have the ball, we keep it at all costs, like having a one tackle rule in rugby league”.
 He looked at me, smiled and said, “we are staying in a youth hostel, in Oxford, the night before, so pack a toothbrush.
 They recon this is the National under 16 finals, the Welsh teams always win”.